-If you’ve already earned a bachelor’s degree, UFV’s new 12-month, post-degree Teacher Education Program (TEP) can open the door for you to become a elementary, secondary, or middle school teacher in public or private schools, locally or around the world.
+If you’ve already earned a bachelor’s degree, UFV’s new 10-month, Bachelor in Education can open the door for you to become a elementary, secondary, or middle school teacher in public or private schools, locally or around the world.

-UFV’s enriched Teacher Education program provides experience in social justice, special education, indigenous education and second language instruction to equip you to become a forward-thinking educator.
+UFV’s enriched Bachelor of Education provides experience in social justice, special education, indigenous education and second language instruction to equip you to become a forward-thinking educator.
 You receive thorough grounding in methods, planning, and assessment to prepare you to make the most of your field placements.

 In addition to extensive supervision during your training, you receive support as you transition out of the program to find employment.

-A high percentage of UFV’s TEP graduates find jobs each year in our local school districts.
+A high percentage of UFV’s Teacher Education graduates find jobs each year in our local school districts.
 Secondary school teachers are in demand in the Fraser Valley right now — particularly in the fields of science and math.

-Upon successful completion of the program, you are recommended to the Ministry of Education to receive a BC Teaching certificate through the Teacher Regulation Branch.
+Upon successful completion of the program, in addition to earning a Bachelor of Education from UFV, you are also recommended to the Ministry of Education to receive a BC Teaching certificate through the Teacher Regulation Branch.

 Long-term job prospects for teachers in the Fraser Valley remain excellent.
 British Columbia statistics indicate the Lower Mainland will experience the highest population growth in the province over the next decade, bringing many young families to the area.
 This growth, stemming from high levels of immigration, will continue to fill our schools.

 Moreover, Service Canada reports that large numbers of high school teachers moving into retirement will create many job openings.
 The average age of current high-school teachers is significantly higher than the rest of the workforce.
 Specializing in French, Math, or Science can further enhance job opportunities for those who wish to teach high school.